hiro-iseri/fmpict/doc/user_guide.md

 ## Overview

-FMPict help test design by classification tree method.
+FMPict helps test design by classification tree method.
-FMPict retrieves a freemind file descripted classification tree, and generates test case covering n-wise coverage(n:1-3).
+FMPict generates test case covering n-wise coverage(n:1-3) from a freemind file descripted classification tree.

-The advantages of PMPict:

-* FMPict can express a combination test in freeminde.
-So FMPict can clearly express equivalence partitions and abstract structure of test conditions.
-* FMPict can erase repeated descriptions of test conditions.

 ## Install

 the following tools should be installed:

 * PICT
+    * FMPict must be able to run PICT Application.
+For Windows, the folder path containing pict.exe must be added to the system environment variable "PATH".
 * FreeMind
 * Python